 VISITING: Understands that personal contact with members of the congregation and prospective members is very important.
 Makes visits to the homes of the people of the congregation, and also maintains a posture of availability to members who want to come and visit with him.
 Reaches out to people and is assessable to all, and is sensitive to the needs of the sick and shut-in.
 Gives high priority to individual soul care.

 Reviewed April 2015

-9.3.9 CONGREGATIONAL CHECKLIST

-(This Congregational Checklist has been created to assist the district president and the person called in understanding the character of the calling congregation.
-The information provided will assist also in the development of a call list for the congregation or the assignment of a seminary graduate.
-Your open and honest responses will be of great assistance.
-Not every item might apply to your situation.
-Therefore, please check all of those items that do apply to your situation.)

-Acolytes